CryptoOnion/doc/concepts/placement.md

     // code runs on registry and returns an Int
 }
 ```

-Notice that in this case the additional type hint for the `placed`-Expression can be omitted.
+Notice that while the first example uses an `on[*]` block to tell Loci about the placement, the second example just uses `placed` which indicates a block of code that is going to be placed on a peer.
+The more specific `on[*]` can be omitted here because the type signature of the function already determines its placement.

 ## Variables
 The syntax for variables is quite similar to the one for functions: